TrendingTechnology/Interact/README.md

 Have you ever wanted to move one of the views while inside the app?
 What about adding physics to SwiftUI?
 Well guess what, its all here ready for you to grab.
 Drag, rotate, resize, throw,  and spin to your hearts content!

+**Important** - This library just underwent a major refactoring storm, I trimmed a lot of the fat while adding a ton of new features

+If you like this library then check out [PartitionKit](https://github.com/kieranb662/PartitionKit).

 I am currently for hire and have a huge library of responsive components not released anywhere, hire me and you get access.
 If interested send an email to kb6627500@gmail.com .

-If you like this library then check out [PartitionKit](https://github.com/kieranb662/PartitionKit).

  <p align="center"><img src="https://github.com/kieranb662/Interact/blob/master/InteractExample.gif" width="200"> </p>